sveltia/sveltia-cms/README.md

 ## Tips & tricks

+### Move your site from Netlify to another hosting service

+You can host your Sveltia CMS-managed site anywhere, such as [Cloudflare Pages](https://pages.cloudflare.com/) or [GitHub Pages](https://pages.github.com/).
+But moving away from Netlify means you can no longer sign in with GitHub via Netlify.
+Instead, you can use [our own OAuth client](https://github.com/sveltia/sveltia-cms-auth), which can be easily deployed to Cloudflare Workers, or [any other 3rd party client](https://decapcms.org/docs/external-oauth-clients/) made for Netlify/Decap CMS.

 ### Work with a local Git repository

-You can use Sveltia CMS with a local Git repository, just like the [beta feature](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository) in Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the necessity of the additional configuration and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/).
+You can use Sveltia CMS with a local Git repository, just like the [beta feature](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository) in Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the necessity of the additional configuration and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/).

 1. Launch the local development server for your frontend framework, typically with `npm run dev`.
 1. Visit `http://localhost:[port]/admin/index.html` with [Chrome or Edge](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).